-If it is used improperly, it can cost the same amount as divorce proceedings while the couple elects to get back together, leading to highly unnecessary expenditures.
+If misused, it can cost the same amount as divorce proceedings while the couple elects to get back together, leading to highly unnecessary expenditures.
 It can also make it difficult for one or both spouses to move on with their lives, especially if they plan on getting remarried in the future.
 Even so, a legal separation allows a couple to stay in each other’s lives in some capacity, for better or worse.

-The Hildebrand Law team will give you a quick overview of the reversal process and how you can get back to your life.
-If you have questions regarding legal separation, separation agreements, reversal, or anything else related to family law, call the legal experts at Hildebrand Law and see why we are Arizona’s choice for family law matters.
+The Hildebrand Law, PC team will give you a quick overview of the reversal process and how you can get back to your life.
+If you have questions regarding legal separation, separation agreements, reversal, or anything else related to family law, call the lawyers at Hildebrand Law, PC and see why we are Arizona’s choice for family law matters.

 Reasons to Reverse a Legal Separation in Arizona?

-These steps include: Agreement: While this may seem obvious, both spouses must agree to a reversal of a separation agreement.
-Unlike divorce versus legal separation cases where, if one spouse wants a separation and the other wants a divorce, the divorce must be granted, reversal requires both parties be on board.
+Agreement: While this may seem obvious, both spouses must agree to a reversal of a separation agreement.
+Unlike divorce versus legal separation cases where, if one spouse wants a separation and the other wants a divorce, the divorce must be granted, reversal requires both parties to be on board.